logo

 3. Clean and treat any crust or discharge from the eyes several times a day

-4. Clean thoroughly hands after applying eye drops or ointments
+4. Clean hands thoroughly after applying eye drops or ointments

-6. Clean glasses or other items used around the eyes,
+6. Clean glasses or other items used around the eyes

-7. Do not share any form of make-up used on face or eyes with others,
+7. Do not share any form of make-up used on face or eyes with others

-8. Do not use swimming pools,
+8. Do not use swimming pools

-9. Do not reuse an eye dropper used around an infected eye without cleaning first.
+9. Do not reuse an eyedropper used around an infected eye without cleaning first.

 Following these steps will greatly decrease the chances of spreading pink eye to others.